Advantages and disadvantages of email marketing

 Some of the potential problems of email marketing include:

-- Spam - unsolicited commercial email or 'spam' irritates consumers.
+Commercial email or 'spam' irritates consumers.
 If your messages aren't targeted to the right people, the recipient may delete your email or unsubscribe.
 You need to make sure that your email marketing complies with privacy and data protection rules, and that it is properly targeted at people who want to receive it.
-The 'click through rate' for untargeted or cold emails is likely to be very low.
+The 'click through rate' for untargeted emails is likely to be very low.
 See email marketing and privacy law.

-- Undelivered emails - poorly designed emails may not get delivered.
-Emails that use certain spam keywords in the subject heading or content of the email are likely to be filtered out by email software and internet service providers.
+Poorly designed emails may not get delivered.
+Emails that use certain spam keywords or characters in the subject heading or content of the email are likely to be filtered out by email software and internet service providers.
 If you don't keep your marketing lists up to date, you will find incorrect email addresses mean your messages won't reach the right person.

-- Size issues - files need to be small enough to download quickly.
-Emails with a lot of images may take too long load, losing your audience’s interest.
+Files need to be small enough to download quickly.
+Emails containing many images may take too long to load, frustrating your audience and losing their interest.